Indonesia's booming coal capital spared resource burn

 At current coal production rates of about 240 million tonnes a year, East Kalimantan’s reserves of 8.5 billion tonnes would last over 35 years.
 Indonesia’s coal reserves of 21 billion tonnes account for around 3 percent of the world total.

-East Kalimantan is home to the biggest mine for major Indonesian coal producer Bumi Resources.
+East Kalimantan is home to the biggest mine for major Indonesian coal producer Bumi Resources (BUMI.JK).
 This month, governor Faroek surprised the industry by calling for a cap on coal output to prolong reserves in the region.

-Indonesia has not built a new railway in over 60 years, but the province plans to develop the Kalimantan Railway, jointly funded by a $2.4 billion from Russian Railways, to join a coal port near Balikpapan to mines.
+Indonesia has not built a new railway in over 60 years, but the province plans to develop the Kalimantan Railway, jointly funded by a $2.4 billion from Russian Railways RZDRU.UL, to join a coal port near Balikpapan to mines.

 One of the biggest projects currently underway is the expansion of the city’s Sepinggan Airport, which was originally designed for less than 2 million passengers but which now sees almost three times as many in a year.